T3Voila/templavoilaplus/Documentation/CaseTemplatingApiForUseInPlugins/Introduction/Index.rst

 Introduction
 ^^^^^^^^^^^^

-You can use TemplaVoilas API for templates in your own plugins if you like.
+You can use TemplaVoilà Plus API for templates in your own plugins if you like.
 As an example of this, lets look at how the “mininews” extension
 works: